lsst/meas_extensions_multiprofit/doc/lsst.meas.extensions.multiprofit/index.rst

 ============

 ``lsst.meas.extensions.multiprofit`` is developed at https://github.com/lsst-dm/meas_extensions_multiprofit.
-You can find Jira issues for this module under the `meas_extensions_multiprofit <https://jira.lsstcorp.org/issues/?jql=project%20%3D%20DM%20AND%20component%20%3D%20meas_extensions_multiprofit>`_ component.
+You can find Jira issues for multiprofit through `search <https://jira.lsstcorp.org/issues/?jql=text%20~%20%22multiprofit%22>`_.

 ..
 If there are topics related to developing this module (rather than using it), link to this from a toctree placed here.